 Although many organisations conduct their professional business in English, as a foreigner you are far more likely to find a job if you can speak one of Switzerland’s four recognised national languages – typically, French in the west of the country, Italian in the south, Romansch in the east and German in the centre and north.

-The application process is very similar to that in the UK and the US, with the submission of a well-written CV and cover letter usually leading to an interview or assessment.
+The application process is very similar to that in the UK and the US, with the submission of a well-written CV (consider a Europass CV if you need help here) and cover letter usually leading to an interview or assessment.
 Most companies post jobs online, while it is always important to maintain a strong network of contacts who can give you a competitive edge in your job search.
 Conversely, many of Switzerland’s largest employers are multinational companies, so if you currently work for one such organisation, it may also be possible to apply internally for a permanent position or secondment.

 Given its scenic location, Switzerland boasts a thriving tourism and hospitality sector.
 In particular, ski resorts in the Alps are always looking for seasonal workers, including travel representatives, logistical staff, chefs, cleaners and, of course, instructional staff.
 English-speaking ski instructors are particularly in demand.